-Scrapers
+Scrapers and Burins

-Seven Scrapers were collected at Little John in 2010.
-Six of the Scrapers were found in the B2 and one in the B1 strata.
-Their raw material and metric characteristics are summarized in the Table below, followed by illustrations and descriptions of a selection of these artifacts.
+Five Scrapers, of which is burinated, and one Burin Spall were collected at Little John in 2011.
+They were all recovered from the Holocene B2 stratum.
+Their raw material and metric characteristics are summarized in the Tables below, followed by illustrations and descriptions of a selection.